Comments about HawkHill...

 The Badgers were selected for the prestigious Philadelphia Furniture Show 2004, something they were proud of, as the show’s focus is mainly fine woodwork.
 They attended Peters Valley Festival, Morristown Craft Fair & Rose Squared in the US, plus Craft in Focus Contemporary Craft Fairs, The Red House, Hospitalfield Arts, The Hampton Court Flower Show, and Haddo House in the UK, and many more.

 Lisa grew up by a historic forest park in the US, and natural surroundings have always inspired her.
 She is from an artistic family and has a well-rounded foundation in the arts, including Rhode Island Shool of Design.
 School of Visual Arts/NYC and Edinburgh College of Art.
-She apprenticed with several noted artists and craftsmen, and has created a body of published artwork, as well as 3D work, over a 35 year career.
+She apprenticed with several noted artists and craftsmen, and has created a body of published artwork, as well as 3D work, over a 40 year career.
 She has an extensive glass collection.
 Lisa has lived in New York, California and northern Europe, and the past 11 years in Scotland.
 Her varied experiences and travels give her work a faceted, lyrical and distinctive expression, and support her commissions.
-She has developed several unusual techniques in glass.
+She has developed a number of unusual techniques in glass.

 Colin has lifelong experience in all aspects of metalwork, taking on projects from copper cupolas and ornate railings to sheep pens, in order to perfect his craftsmanship.
 He grew up on a farm in West Somerset on the Exmoor border, coming from Yorkshire as a boy.
 He employs a practical and effective approach to problem solving in concept and fabrication, and has a natural instinct for common sense design.
 His ornamental ironwork practice became more challenging when he teamed up with William Welch of Tendenze Design, and took on architectural iron projects for some of the wealthier clients in suburban NJ.